WebAssembly/relaxed-simd/proposals/relaxed-simd/Overview.md

 In the above example, the same `fpenv` is exported by module `a`, and imported by module `b`, so instructions `(1)` and `(2)` will consistently return the same results when given the same inputs.

-`fpenv` holds a value which is computed non-deterministically when the module is instantiated - all the non-determinism of Relaxed SIMD is encapsulated in `fpenv`.
-That makes Relaxed SIMD instructions themselves deterministic.

 ## References